mithat/Volume-AlpsRK16814MG/readme.md

 Description
 -----------
-[KiCad](http://www.kicad-pcb.org) design files for a PCB that integrates an Alps RK16814MG motorized potentiometer with an H bridge to drive the motor using logic-level signals.
+[KiCad 3](http://www.kicad-pcb.org) design files for a PCB that integrates an Alps RK16814MG motorized potentiometer with an H bridge to drive the motor using logic-level signals.

+### Version note
+This branch contains the original project files for the now obsolete KiCad 3.
+Other branches may have files for more recent versions of KiCad.

 ### Inputs and outputs